citrus610/ama/README.md

 A strong Puyo Puyo AI.

 ## Overview
 Ama is an AI created to play Puyo Puyo Tsu 1P and PVP.
 This project aims to reach the playing strength of professional Puyo Puyo players.
-Ama is currently rated 3610 on Puyo Puyo Champions Steam edition.

 ## Features
 - Efficient bitfield implementation inspired by [puyoai](https://github.com/puyoai/puyoai)